nicklockwood/FXForms/README.md

 Version 1.1 beta

+- Added FXFormFieldTypeImage and FXFormImagePickerCell
 - Added FXFormFieldTypeLongText for multiline text
 - Added FXFormFieldValueTransformer for adapting field values for display
+- It is now possible to create completely virtual form objects by overriding setValue:forKey: to set properties
 - Added FXFormFieldViewController property for specifying custom form field view controllers
-- It is now possible to create completely virtual form objects by overriding setValue:forKey: to set properties

 Version 1.0.2